gazebosim/gz-sensors/examples/loop_sensor/README.md

 # Loop sensor

-Example executable that loads a sensor from an SDF file and updates it in a loop until the user closes the program.
+Example executable that loads sensors from an SDF world file and updates them in a loop until the user closes the program.

-This example can't load rendering sensors.
+The example works with 2 types of sensors:

+* A built-in type: altimeter
+* A custom type: "double sensor"

 ## Build